Reactions to the 2023 Israeli judicial reform: Business leaders, investors and entrepreneurs

 Leo Bakman, the president and one of the founders of the Israel Institute for Innovation, a nonprofit organization that serves as an incubator for 2,500 startups has said "If I thought this [judicial] 'reform' was like shooting oneself in the foot, I would probably think twice about speaking out.
 But I believe that we are shooting ourselves in the head."

-Alon Nisim Cohen, founder of high-tech company CyberArk has said that he "sees a great danger to democracy, a danger to my beloved country, a danger to everything that is true to me."
+Alon Nisim Cohen, founder of high-tech company CyberArk has said that he "sees a great danger to democracy, a danger to my beloved country, a danger to everything that is true to me".
 Cohen, whose company is valued at six billion dollars, said that he now "sees my life's work, the Israeli high-tech industry, in great danger.
 If, God forbid, they succeed in carrying out the coup and undermine democracy, this magnificent Israeli locomotive that was built for 30 years may to go off the rails very quickly.
 Investors are looking for stability.
 No big investor will invest his money in a dictatorial regime, even foreign money that is already here will flee to more stable places."
 Cohen added that "the economy is just the beginning.
 Once the dam bursts, nothing is immune anymore."

 CEO of Pitango, Chemi Peres, warned the Knesset in late February that "huge companies want to get their money out of Israel" and that "this is legislation that is dangerous to the economy and the government has chosen to shut its ears."

-In an investor conference that took place on February 15, a series of institutional investment fund executives warned against financial instability and the effect it will have on public savings.
+In an investor conference that took place on 15 February, a series of institutional investment fund executives warned against financial instability and the effect it will have on public savings.

 Serial technology entrepreneur Benny Schneider warned against the move, highlighting the effects it would have on Israelis considering repatriation, on foreign investment, and on intellectual property.

-Israeli cybersecurity company Riskified stated in an email to employees that it will transfer all of its cash and cash equivalents in Israel, totaling some USD 500 million, abroad.
+Israeli cybersecurity company Riskified stated in an email to employees that it will transfer all of its cash and cash equivalents in Israel, totaling some US$500 million, abroad.
 It also stated that it will support employees wishing to relocate to Lisbon, where the company maintains a research and development center.